stenyak/breakbot/README.md

 ### Requisites

-You'll need a WhatsApp account (phone number + unique identifier) that Breakbot will use.
+You'll need a WhatsApp account (phone number + passsword) that Breakbot will use.

 Note that WhatsApp does **not** allow simultaneous connections, so you may want to get a secondary phone number for your Breakbot (e.g.: buy a second SIM card, or get a free number at [fonyou](www.fonyou.es), etc).
 Otherwise the bot would log you out of your phone's WhatsApp client.